Online Joint Topology Identification and Signal Estimation from Streams with Missing Data: Introduction

-After introducing the basic batch formulation of the jointly optimal estimation and reconstruction, the contributions are: \begin{itemize} \item\cmt{Reward function} C1) The problem of online estimation and reconstruction is formulated as a sequential decision problem (where decisions have an impact in future states), with a cost function inspired from the formulation in \cite{ioannidis2019semiblindinference}.
-This cost function involves signal reconstruction mismatch (how far the estimated signal is from the signal predicted by the past values and the topology), deviation from the noisy samples, time-variation of the estimated topology (distance between parameter estimates that are adjacent in time), and a sparsity-promoting term.
-Three hyperparameters (one of them becoming the learning rate) allow to trade off between the aforementioned metrics. \item\cmt{JSTISO}C2) \begin{myitemize} \myitem\cmt{what we do}A first algorithm, termed \emph{Joint Signal and Topology Identification via Sparse Online learning} (JSTISO), which at each iteration simultaneously estimates the signal and the topology by minimizing a simple loss function.
-Such a loss function has been derived by applying some simplifying assumptions to the cost function in C1, adapting it to the (much more tractable) framework of online convex optimization.
-The resulting algorithm has very low complexity and is similar to the algorithm TISO discussed in \cite{zaman2019online}. \begin{myitemize} \myitem \cmt{signal estimation} At each iteration, the proposed algorithm (from the noisy observations with missing values) and the topology \end{myitemize} \end{myitemize} \item\cmt{JSTIRSO}C3) A second algorithm, named \emph{Joint Signal and Topology Identification via Recursive Sparse Online learning} (JSTIRSO) to improve the tracking capability of JSTISO at the price of a moderate increase in computation. \cmt{JSTIRSO vs JSTISO}The difference with respect to JSTISO is that the loss function that JSTIRSO optimizes is augmented with an additional term based on the cost function proposed in \cite{zaman2019online}, which is in turn inspired by the celebrated recursive least squares (RLS) algorithm and facilitates the analysis. \item\cmt{Performance analysis}C4) To characterize the performance of JSTIRSO when the topology is time-varying, a dynamic regret bound is derived.
-The derived dynamic regret bound depend on the properties of the data, the error due to missing values, and the parameters of the algorithm. \item \cmt{Numerical validations}C5) Finally, the performance of the proposed algorithms is empirically validated through numerical tests. \end{itemize}
+This paper proposes an online algorithm to estimate time-varying, memory-aware causality graphs from streaming time series that are affected by noise and missing data while reconstructing the input signals by denoising and imputation of missing values.
+The contributions are: C1.
+The formulation of the online estimation and reconstruction task as a sequential decision problem, to account for the impact of decisions in the future stages.
+More specifically, a sequential cost function inspired from \cite{ioannidis2019semiblindinference} is put forth, involving signal mismatch from both the noisy samples and the current prediction, time-variation of the estimated topology parameter estimates, and a sparsity-promoting term.
+C2.
+The application of well-justified simplifying assumptions to the cost defined in C1 introduces a loss function that can be tackled using an online convex optimization approach.
+Based on this, an online algorithm is proposed, named \emph{joint signal and topology identification via recursive sparse online learning} (JSTIRSO), which has tracking capability.
+The loss function that JSTIRSO optimizes is augmented with an additional term inspired by recursive least squares (RLS), which not only helps in tracking capability but also enables theoretical analysis.
+The proposed algorithm has fixed computational complexity per sample, which is suitable for big data applications.
+C3.
+The derivation of a dynamic regret bound, to characterize the performance of JSTIRSO when the topology is time-varying.
+The derived dynamic regret bound depends on the properties of the data, the error due to missing values, and the parameters of the algorithm.
+Moreover, the error of JSTIRSO in time-varying scenarios is quantified in terms of the data properties.
+C4.
+Finally, the empirical validation of the performance of the proposed algorithms through numerical tests.